 Own Art makes buying art easy and affordable by letting you spread the cost of your purchase over 10 months with an interest free loan.

-Take it away makes musical instruments more accessible by providing interest-free loans of up to £5,000.
+Take it away makes musical instruments more accessible by providing interest-free loans to consumers.

 Creative Industry Finance offers business development support and access to finance for creative industry enterprises.